JobiJoba/jobijoba.github.io/_posts/2019-07-06-describe-a-picture-dog.md

 title: Describe a picture - Dog
 tags:
 - picture
+description: Describe a picture of a dog in Thai.
+Many useful words and sentences in Thai.

 ---
 There is a lot of dogs in Thailand!
 Let's talk about that cute animal.